Cash back apps.

 - Maximum rebate of $50 on larger purchases.

-Ebates has many other aspects to it.
+Rakuten has many other aspects to it.
 But is is one of the largest and most well known cash back rebate site.
-Learn more about Ebates.
+Learn more about Rakuten - Ebates.

-Swagbucks is an interesting site that blends a number of different online money-making activities that anyone can do.
+Swagbucks is an interesting site (as well as their iOS and Android app) that blends a number of different online money-making activities that anyone can do.
 This allows families the ability to earn even more money from multiple sources.
 Cash back rebates are a significant portion of their offerings, however, with over 1,000 partner merchants including many of the biggest names in retail.
 Shoppers earn "swagbucks" both from their shopping and activities on the site, and cash these in for various rewards.

-- Added activities for earning money including surveys, games and watching videos, all of which pay out.
+- Added activities for earning money on the website or in the apps including surveys, games and watching videos, all of which pay out.

 - Instant cashouts with very small minimums.